reimagined/resolve/packages/resolve-redux/README.md

 # `resolve-redux`

-This package serves as a helper for Redux store creation.
+This package serves as a helper for creating the Redux storage.

 # Basic Usage